Avivbens/alfred-workflow-template/CONTRIBUTING.md

 ## Contact

-If you have any questions or concerns, please contact us at avivbens87@gmail.com.
+If you have any questions or concerns, please contact us at AUTHOR_EMAIL.

 Happy contributing!